Leads aren’t leads. They’re people.

 Discover the trick to increasing online sales with email marketing.

-6 Ways to Segment Your Email Marketing Lists
+6 Ways to Segment Your Email Marketing Lists to Increase Sales

 - Geographic Location